click-and-shield/java-launcher/README.md

 2. Update the "`config.json`" configuration file by specifying a value for the "`JavaHomePath`" entry.
    Keep in mind that the launcher will look for the `java.exe` executable within the `bin` folder under the directory specified by the "`JavaHomePath`" entry.

+## Executing the launcher

+Just run the executable.

+> When running the launcher designed for Java-based graphical user interface applications,
+> any errors encountered will be logged in a file named `error.log`, located in the same
+> directory as the launcher.